 I also recommend going through all of your old emails and deleting any that contain other types of sensitive info.

-And of course it pays to protect your email account itself as much as possible by selecting a password that’s secure, yet easy to remember.
+And of course it pays to protect your email account itself as much as possible by selecting a password that’s secure, yet easy to remember or (if possible) setting up a passkey for the account.

 And while you’re in security-enhancing mode, lock down as many of your online accounts as possible by enabling Two Factor Authentication on them.